 What has changed?

-The ports on the back are finally up to date: There are four Thunderbolt 3 ports, two USB 3.0 ports and one HDMI port, plus a 3.5mm jack.
-The infrared port on the front is omitted.
-The network is connected either with 1 GBit/s or with 10, which costs surcharge.
+The connectors on the back of the Intel model: There are four Thunderbolt 3 ports, two USB 3.0 and one HDMI port, plus a 3.5mm jack connector.
+The infrared port on the front side has been eliminated.
+The network is connected either with 1 GBit/s or with 10, which then costs extra.

 - 8 GB RAM, optional up to 64 GB